luisadha/ztmexluis/README.md

 ```sh
 . <(curl -L https://s.id/24Eq5)
 ```
-# How to get your script to run by the ztmexluis / luis-toolbox manager?
+# How to get your script to run by the ztmexluis script manager / luis-toolbox?

 Rules :
 1. Make sure your shebang is set according to the script language used so as to avoid errors, Use the built-in termux tool "termux-fix-shebang"